zestor/Nomad/README.md

 # Nomad

-Nomad is a Windows Desktop Application that allows the user to quickly look at Avanade Job Postings.
+Nomad is a Windows Desktop Application that allows the user to quickly manage Avanade Job Postings.
+For the professional seeking a career at Avanade it's a great tool for finding new job postings and watching for job posting that are closed.

 This project is neither sponsored or endorsed by Avanade.